SchattenMonarch/GoogleKickStart_Solutions2022/README.md

 # GoogleKickStart_Solutions2022 :rocket: :moon:
-This repository will contain all solutions for GoogleKickStart 2022 in C and C++.Feel free to contribute your solutions. :fire:
+This repository will contain all solutions for GoogleKickStart 2022 in C and C++.
+Feel free to contribute your solutions. :fire:

 Don't forget to leave a :star:, if you liked it. :grin: